patcg-individual-drafts/private-aggregation-api/README.md

 - Privacy budget key
   - Used by the aggregation service to limit the number of queries per report;
     does not provide any additional leak as it is a hash of other data available in the clear.
-See [report
+See [attribution report
     format](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#aggregatable-reports)
     and [contribution bounding and
     budgeting](#contribution-bounding-and-budgeting) for more detail.